Last Updated on 3 October 2023 by Jack

 Everyone has their own style when it comes to packing.
 Take this list as just a guide on what to consider when packing to live as a digital nomad in Europe.

-Connect with other digital nomads in Europe and find out their essential travel items at Nomads Embassy: The Official Global Digital Nomad Network now!
+Connect with other digital nomads and find out their essential travel items at Nomads Embassy: The Official Global Digital Nomad Network now!